btlin1213/MSA-flask-app/README.md

 ## Running Locally
 Always use a virtual environment!

+Clone this repo and cd to its directory on your local machine.

 1.If you do not have the python3-venv package, install it as follows:

 `sudo apt-get install python3-venv`

 2.Create a virtual environment.